 A Civil War historian and re-enactor, Villanueva is Artistic Director of the National Association for Civil War Brass Music, Inc., where he directs and leads The Federal City Brass Band and the 26th North Carolina Regimental Band, recreated regimental bands of the Civil War era.
 He also sounds bugle calls at many re-enactments.
 In addition, he was the founding director for the National Civil War Field Music School where students learn to play fife, drum and bugle and continues to teach at the school yearly.

 Villanueva planned and coordinated the events surrounding the 150th anniversary of the bugle call Taps in 2012.
 Events were held in Union College NY (where Dan Butterfield attended school), Arlington National Cemetery culminating with a ceremony at Berkley Plantation in Charles City, VA where Taps was born.

-In addition he coordinated the ceremonies surround the 50th anniversary of the sound of Taps at the funeral of President John F. Kennedy at Arlington National Cemetery.
+In addition he coordinated the ceremonies surrounding the 50th anniversary of the sounding of Taps at the funeral of President John F. Kennedy at Arlington National Cemetery.
 This event drew over 100 buglers to sound Taps in memory of the president and Keith Clark, the bugler.

 He is a member of the American Legion Post 109 in Arbutus, Maryland, the Air Force Musicians Association, the Maryland Historical Society, the Maryland Military Historical Society, Phi Mu Alpha Sinfonia, and an associate member of the Society of the Honor Guard Tomb of the Unknown Soldier.
 He is married to Heather Faust and resides in Catonsville, Maryland.